 - 1. A violation of Paragraphs A.1, A.3, or A.4 of Section IV shall be a gross misdemeanor (any use of weapons from a vehicle, other than Law and Order Code provision for reservation).
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous crimes. - 2.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction of this offense, a person shall be sentenced by imprisonment for a termof not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine per charge; however, the minimum term of imprisonment must be no less than 2 days actually served unless the record clearly establishes that the person so convicted has committed no previous natural resource violations. - 2.
 A violation of Paragraph A.2 or any provision of Paragraphs B through G of Section IV shall be a misdemeanor.
-Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than three months, or by a
+Subject to Article 13.25 of the Ouileute

-- fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine. - 3.
+- Tribal Code, upon conviction, a person shall be sentenced by a term of imprisonment of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine per charge. - 3.
 A repeat violation of any same provision under Section IV within 3 years shall be a gross misdemeanor.
-Subject to Article 13.25 of the Quileute Tribal Code, for any repeat conviction of the above within 3 years of the last conviction for such offense, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served. - 4.
+Subject to Article 13.25 of the Quileute Tribal Code, for any repeat conviction of the above within 3 years of the last conviction for such offense, a person shall be sentenced by a term of imprisonment of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine per charge; however, the minimum term of imprisonment must be no less than 2 days actually served. - 4.
 "Three strikes": Upon conviction for violating any same provision of Section IV three or more times (regardless of time span), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any currently applicable revocation.
+This revocation shall be added on to any currently applicable revocation and/or sentence.